QuarkNerd/blog/jdunkerley/_posts/2016-12-19-spark-unaffordable-britain.md

 ~~~

 We now have all the statistics needed.
 The last task is to join it all back together and output the results.
 The `join` command easily allows us to join the median to the other statistics.
 In order to write it
-out to a csv file, we need to join the partitions back together.
+out to a CSV file, we need to join the partitions back together.
 We can use the `repartition` function to either increase or decrease the number of partitions.
 In this case I want to reduce to a single partition.
-The code below adds a header row, creates an array of values from the statistics and converts to a comma separated string, and finally writes to a csv file within the specified folder (`saveAsTextFile`):
+The code below adds a header row, creates an array of values from the statistics and converts to a comma separated string, and finally writes to a CSV file within the specified folder (`saveAsTextFile`):

 ~~~ python
 import copy